 Purpose and Overview of RA Guides and Templates

 This 2014 Resource Adequacy (RA) Compliance Guide (Guide) is meant to inform Load Serving Entities (LSEs) in demonstrating compliance with the CPUC’s RA program.
 Along with the RA System and Local Reporting Templates (Templates) LSEs are to use this Guide as reference material.
-To the extent that this Guide is incomplete or does not address a particular issue that the LSE may discover, the LSE is strongly requested to contact Energy Division (ED) staff immediately and request direction..
+To the extent that this Guide is incomplete or does not address a particular issue that the LSE may discover, the LSE is strongly requested to contact Energy Division (ED) staff (RAFiling@cpuc.ca.gov) immediately and request direction.
 Although this Guide is organized for quick reference, the LSE is strongly encouraged to read the entire Guide and become familiar with its contents.
 In addition to more specific line item instructions provided in the Templates this Guide presents three basic elements: a summary and explanation of what is new for 2014 Compliance Year and notifications the LSE receives, instructions for filling in the individual template pages, and instructions for submitting the Templates to ED.

 New for 2014 RA Compliance Year

 For the 2014 RA Compliance Year, the CPUC is issuing this Guide to specify how to fill out the Templates.
 Webinar workshops were held on July 22nd to cover the 2014 templates and guide.
-The System Month Ahead and Year Ahead Templates have been combined, but the Local RA Template is still separate.
-There are a number of changes made to the Templates discussed below.
-LSEs are encouraged to read this Guide and the instructions included in the Templates carefully and to contact Energy Division with any questions at RAFiling@cpuc.ca.gov .
+The System Month Ahead and Year Ahead Templates have been combined.
+The Local RA Template is now called the Local and Flexible RA template and includes a tab for showing flexible RA procured to meet Year-ahead RA targets.
+The changes made to the Templates are discussed below.
+LSEs are encouraged to read this Guide and the instructions included in the Templates carefully and to contact Energy Division with any questions at: RAFiling@cpuc.ca.gov .

 Changes to the Guide and Templates for 2014 include the following: